 - Posts should probably have a title, but should comments?

-- A useful feature for a blog is the ability to have posts that are in the database but that are not published for the public to read.
+- A useful feature for a blog is the ability to have posts that are in the database but not published for the public to read.
 How might you designate published vs unpublished posts in your DB?

 - Set up your express app, and define the models in mongoose.

 - Set up your routes and controllers!
 Think about RESTful organization for this one.
-Most of the examples in the previous lesson were centered around posts and comments so this shouldn’t be to tricky.
+Most of the examples in the previous lesson were centered around posts and comments so this shouldn’t be too tricky.

 - You can test your routes however you want.
 Using

 curl in a terminal is one handy way, but it can be just as effective to use a web browser.
 There are some browser extensions that allow you to send